21 Restaurant Email Marketing Strategies and Examples for 2023

 The Value of a Great Restaurant Email Marketing Strategy

-An effective restaurant email marketing strategy can give restaurant marketers a solid competitive edge.
+An effective restaurant email marketing strategy can save time, improve revenue, and give restaurant marketers a solid competitive edge.

-Discovering who your customers are, and what their interests involve, you can send emails that they will open, read, and engage with.
+By discovering who your guests are, and what their interests involve, you can send emails that they will open, read, and engage with.
+It is a low-cost and very effective way to turn first-time visitors and other patrons into long-term, loyal guests.

-First of all, it is by far the most cost-effective channel in which to reach customers with content, offers, and promotions.
+First of all, it is by far the most cost-effective channel in which to reach your guests with content, offers, and promotions.

-In addition, the ROI from an effective campaign can bring back more ROI than any other digital marketing channel.
+In addition, the ROI from an effective restaurant email marketing campaign can bring back more returns than any other digital marketing channel.

 Consider these statistics:

-- A study published on WebpageFX says the ROI of email marketing, in general, is $44 for every $1 spent.
+- A study published on WebpageFX says the ROI, in general, is $44 for every $1 spent.
 Compare that to Facebook which returns $4-$5 for every dollar spent.
 It’s about 10x more effective.

 - The ROI of email marketing is 28.5% better than for direct mail.